Thursday, 20th April 2017

 THIS EVENT IS CPD CERTIFIED

-The discussion is timed as Government takes forward key measures outlined in its recent Prison Safety and Reform White Paper - including proposals to invest in estate modernisation, publish prison performance data, and deliver greater governor autonomy - and will bring out latest thinking on their long-term implications for standards, governance and safety across the prison estate.
-The conference is also scheduled to facilitate discussion on the Justice Committee’s current inquiry into Government’s prison reform agenda, which is expected to report later this year.
+The discussion is timed as Government takes forward key measures outlined in its recent Prison Safety and Reform White Paper - including proposals to invest in estate modernisation, publish prison performance data, and deliver greater Governor autonomy - and will bring out latest thinking on their long term implications for standards, governance and safety across the prison estate.
+It also takes place as policymakers launch a new offender management service in April - Her Majesty's Prison and Probation Service, which will be responsible for rolling out Government's reform programme, and as the Justice Committee's takes forward a series of inquiries into the policy area.

 This conference will bring together members of both Houses of Parliament, senior government officials involved in this area of public policy, together with prison governors and staff representatives, local government officials, service and outsourcing providers, charities, employers, training providers, health practitioners and service-user networks, as well as academics and reporters from the national and trade press.